IzODA/IzODA.github.io/anaconda/README.md

-## Anaconda README placeholder
+## Anaconda README.md
 https://github.com/IzODA/izODA.github.io/blob/master/anaconda/README.md

 This is a release of Anaconda including Python 3.6.1 for z/OS.
 It includes the packages that are required in order to enable the "conda" package distribution and "environment" capabilities.
-It is similar to what is called "Miniconda" for other platforms.
+It is similar to Continuum's "Anaconda" for other platforms, whoever it has a different list of included packages.

 * This release was built on a z/OS 2.2 system.
 * Everything is built 64 bit and in ASCII mode.
-* This distribution was created on "2017-05-11-17-30".
+* This distribution was created on "2017-08-24-17-30".

 Note!
 Environment variable _BPXK_AUTOCVT must be set to ON